-The following Guidelines are meant to offer direction to the work of the Standing Committee for the Appointment of the President when asked to review the work of an incumbent President and to make a recommendation on his or her renewal.
+The following Guidelines are meant to offer direction to the work of the Search for the President Committee when asked to review the work of an incumbent President and to make a recommendation on their renewal.
 These guidelines are meant to allow a degree of flexibility to future Committees.